Roast Beets Recipe:

 METHOD:

-When the beets are done, in the sink, remove them from the foil and allow them to cool just enough so you can handle them without burning yourself.
+When the beets are done, remove them from the foil in the sink and allow them to cool just enough so you can handle them without burning yourself.
 Under running water if necessary, slip the beets from their skins, using the tip of a sharp knife to pare away any bits that won’t come loose.
 Beets, especially the red ones, are messy and can stain.
 Some people use gloves to peel the beets.

 When the beets are peeled, you can cut them into halves or quarters (or leave whole if you are in a hurry) and then put them into the container you will store them in.
 While the beets are still warm, drizzle the vinegar over them, tossing to coat evenly, and allow to come to room temperature before refrigerating.